 For example, our vertical machines are ideally suited for loading inserts.
 We also use automation and end-of-arm tooling to ensure that parts are always inserted correctly.
 Missing an insert can cause several problems, ranging from downtime or mold damage to quality issues and field failures for the customer.
 It is essential to have high-precision controls and processes in place to manage the insert molding operation and maximize quality — especially for meaningful and effective Design Failure Mode and Effects Analysis (DFMEA).

 Each design is different and presents unique insert-molding challenges — especially for loading, holding, and filling around inserts.
 Loading and holding components can be quite complicated, and that complexity depends on interacting part characteristics and factors such as material, geometry, and function.

 The expertise of operators and engineers remains crucial in an age of automation.
-Creativity and flexibility are often required to come up with the best solutions for production challenges and to achieve optimal cycle times.
+Creativity and flexibility are often required to develop the best solutions for production challenges and achieve optimal cycle times.
 Methods that can be used to hold a component can range from clamps to vacuum to magnets, and selecting the most appropriate method requires expertise and experience.

-The takeaway: Insert injection molding can be a highly effective production process that works with a variety of materials and part geometries.
+The takeaway: The insert molding process can be highly effective and work with a variety of materials and part geometries.
 In most cases, it can result in cost savings and design improvements for parts that maximize manufacturability and improve customer satisfaction.
 To help you determine materials and the factors that need to be considered, such as thermal conditions, chemical exposure, physical loads, and more, view our Rise Above the Competition: Multi-Material Injection Molding infographic below.